MerginMaps/docs/src/howto/integration.md

 ### Installation

-Just [download](https://github.com/lutraconsulting/mergin-cpp-client/releases) binary for your platform and use it from command line.
+Just  <GitHubRepo id="lutraconsulting/mergin-cpp-client/releases" desc="download"/> binary for your platform and use it from command line.

 ### Usage